 Try these traditional Russian dessert recipes.
-The Russians are known worldwide for their fabulous dessert cakes and pastries, and the traditional iced punch tart with its rich-tasting creamy filling is no exception.
+The Russian people are known worldwide for their fabulous dessert cakes and pastries, and the traditional iced punch tart with its rich-tasting creamy filling is no exception.
 You'll find its easy recipe given below.

 Mom's Recipe Scrapbooks (c.
 1920s)